TalaoDAO/credible/docs/talao_interaction_protocol.md

  ### 200 OK
  Color : Green
- Message :
+ Message : No message or Credential presented successfully

  ### 201 Created
  Color : Green
- Message :
+ Message : Ressource created

  ### 400 Bad Request
  Color : Red
  Message : The server could not understand the request due to invalid syntax.

  ### 401  unauthenticated
  Color : Red
  Message :  The user must authenticate itself to get the requested response.

  ### 403 Forbidden
  Color : Red
  Message : The user does not have access rights to the content.

  ### 408 Request Timeout
  Color : Red
  Message : Request timeout

  ### 429 : Too many requests
  Color : Red
  Message : The user has sent too many requests in a given amount of time.

  ### 500 Internal Server Error

  Color : Red
  Message : This is a server internal error.
 Contact the server administrator.

  ### 501 Not Implemented
  Color : Red
- Message : THis
+ Message : Not implemented

  ### 504 Gateway Timeout
 Color : Red
+Message : Gateway timeout

+ ### other code
+Color : Red
-Message :
+Message : An error occured